 One of the “tombs” had a groove in front of it, big enough for, say, a large round stone to be rolled in front of it.
 Thus the archaeologists concluded this must be Jesus’s tomb, ’cause his tomb had a stone in front of it which needed rolling.

 Problem is, this “tomb” didn’t look so much like a tomb as a big gaping space in the side of a hill, with sort of a shelf to sit upon, and a trough in front of it for, they assumed, rolling a stone in front.
 So they built a wall to close up the gap.
 It’s why part of the Garden Tomb looks like a wall: It is a wall.
 Otherwise it wouldn’t look like a tomb.
 It’d look like a bench for people who are waiting for a bus.

 More recent archaeologists have looked the Garden Tomb over and found it lacking.
 Yes, it was a tomb once, but a tomb from Isaiah’s day—back when they put bodies in it and left them there—not Jesus’s, when they put bodies in it, let them rot, and collected the bones later to be put in ossuaries.
 Since Jesus’s tomb is described as newly carved, this can’t be it.
 Apparently the Crusaders had discovered it, and turned it into a mini-stable.
 The cistern, which dated from that time, was only 600 years old.

 The groove in front of the tomb was shaped inappropriately to roll a stone in front of the door—if it ever had a door.
-Notice, in the photo, that diagonal slant on its lip.
-That wouldn’t hold up any stone; it’d just fall over.
+Notice, in the photo, the diagonal slant on its lip.
+It wouldn’t hold up any stone; it’d just fall over.
 More likely it was a water trough for donkeys.

 The Garden Tomb trustees know all this.
 They’ll freely admit it.
 When I visited, they were very quick to point out that no, this wasn’t actually the place where Jesus was laid.